 - The trail follows alongside the McCloud River as it winds through the forest, so it's mostly shaded.
 We were able to bring Mowgli on this trail, though the section of stairs on the way to the lower falls were a bit of a challenge for him.

 How to Get There

 Well first off, the town of Mount Shasta is 275 miles from San Francisco and the drive takes at least 4 hours.
 As someone who's done day-trips to places 4 hours away... maybe don't do this one as a day-trip.
-Just make your way to the I-5 freeway and go north until you're almost to Weed (it's a town) -- you'll see Black Butte dead ahead, with the 14,000-foot peak of Mt.
+Just make your way to the I-5 freeway and go north until you're almost to Weed (it's a town) -- you'll see Black Butte dead ahead (which has some good hiking in its own right), with the 14,000-foot peak of Mt.
 Shasta looming off to your right -- the town is set just at the foot of the mountain.